-Compost and compost teas are integral parts of organic farming.
+Living compost and compost teas are integral parts of organic farming.
 The large populations of beneficial bacteria, nematodes, fungi, and protozoa found in compost can correct deficiencies in the soil food web, create healthy and fertile soil, and act as an organic/natural pesticide.
 Compost is a sustainable method for erosion control, plant health, land and stream reclamation, and environmental remediation.

 - Develop an economical and replicable small farm process for compost and compost tea recipes with optimal soil health for plant disease.

-- Create positive environmental impacts and a strong foundation for a resilient inter-generational food system by increasing soil life and and resiliency.
+- Create positive environmental impacts and a strong foundation for a resilient inter-generational food system by increasing soil life and resiliency.

 - Empower and educate the community with practical tools to positively transform the environment and local food production using soil science and regenerative agriculture.

 - Build on previous collaborative efforts of individuals and organizations in the community who are skilled at implementing and teaching sustainable agriculture and conservation methods.

 Initial Soil Sampling

 The initial step was to obtain biological soil samples at the abandoned urban lot in Southwest Missouri chosen as the project site.
 Understanding the current status of the soil and the microorganisms missing from the current soil food web required a soil analysis.
 This soil analysis would provide details on what optimal soil microbe ratios are required in the perennial system.
 After the missing biological components are identified, compost that will add those microorganisms back into the soil ecosystem to benefit the perennial shrubs and trees will be added to the site.
 The process of obtaining a soil sample was initiated shortly after the reception of the grant.